DDTV

-DDTV (Direct Digital TV, frequently mistaken for Dan Diaconescu TV) was a Romanian free-to-air entertainment television channel, founded by Dan Diaconescu in 2005.
-Unlike its sister channel, OTV, most of DDTV's programming consisted of classic animated series, being aimed at children between 4 and 10 years old.
+Direct Digital TV (also known as DDTV and frequently mistaken for Dan Diaconescu TV) was a Romanian free-to-air entertainment television channel founded in 2005 by Dan Diaconescu, as a sister channel of OTV, reairing most of the shows OTV did broadcast.
+In August 2009, it was relaunched as an entertainment television channel that was mostly aimed at children.

-Overview
+Background

-Launched in 2005, the channel did broadcast talk shows, such as "Deșteptarea României" and "Dan Diaconescu Direct", which also aired on OTV.
+Launched in 2005, the channel did broadcast talk shows & animated series from Happy Tree Friends, Yin Yang Yo, such as "Deșteptarea României" and "Dan Diaconescu Direct", which also aired on OTV.
 In the summer of 2009, it was announced that DDTV will be rebranded with a completely new programming schedule, getting rid of the talk shows it did broadcast.
-The rebrand took place on 23 August 2009.
-In mornings and afternoons, the channel was broadcasting animated shorts, mostly public domain cartoons from Fleischer Studios, Famous Studios, Van Beuren, ComiColor Cartoons, Flip the Frog, The Gumby Show (most of them being 60s cartoons with the 80s track, plus some episodes from the "revival") and some from Soyuzmultfilm (such as Nu, pogodi!).
-There were also some exceptions of illegally copyrighted material being aired, like Hanna-Barbera's Yogi Bear and Huckleberry Hound, Joe Oriolo's Felix the Cat TV series (plus even some episodes of The Twisted Tales of Felix the Cat) and Casper the Friendly Ghost theatrical shorts (apparently taken from the Casper and Wendy's Ghostly Adventures VHS release).
-In the evenings and nights, it did broadcast movies and documentaries targeted at teenagers.
+The rebrand took place on 23 August 2009, at 20:00 EET.
+Between 06:00 and 19:00 EET, the channel was broadcasting animated shorts, mostly public domain cartoons from Fleischer Studios, Famous Studios, Van Beuren, ComiColor Cartoons, Flip the Frog, The Gumby Show. (most of them being 60s cartoons with the 80s track, plus some episodes from the "revival") and some from Soyuzmultfilm (such as Nu, pogodi!).
+There were also some exceptions of illegally copyrighted material being aired, like Hanna-Barbera's Yogi Bear, Huckleberry Hound, & Tom and Jerry, Joe Oriolo's Felix the Cat TV series (plus even some episodes of The Twisted Tales of Felix the Cat) and Casper the Friendly Ghost theatrical shorts (apparently taken from the Casper and Wendy's Ghostly Adventures VHS release).
+Here Cartoons Classics: Looney Tunes, MGM Cartoons, Pink Panther, Koziołek Matołek, Pies, Kot i..., Proszę Słonia, Tydzień przygód w Afryce, Dwa koty i pies, Piesek Dali, Pomysłowy Wnuczek, Piesek w kratkę, and more In the evenings and nights, it did broadcast movies and documentaries targeted at teenagers.